How to Add Email Sending to Your Node.js App

 import nodemailer from 'nodemailer';

-// Gmail (use app password, not your Google password)
+// Gmail (use an App Password, not your main Google account password)

 const transporter = nodemailer.createTransport({